Cystitis, also known as

 may not always be aware of what is bothering them

-but studies have not supported them as being beneficial but, that said,
+but studies have not supported them as being beneficial.
+That said,

 Tricks used to increase water